30be/shoggothStaring/posts/me.md

 My verifiable achievements include:

-- 1st place at the Kolmogorov Readings (2023) - I was the lead developer of a team writing a [3D graphics engine in Vulkan](cgsg).
+- 1st place at the Kolmogorov Readings (2023) - I was a lead developer of a team writing a 3D graphics engine in Vulkan
 - a prize at the regional stage of the All-Russian School Olympiad in programming (2024).

 My German is B2, English is C1, and I have a 300-day Japanese streak on [Duolingo](https://www.duolingo.com/profile/deeeear).

-Having left [school](school) in the 10th grade, I continue to study every day online, using Wikipedia, [Anki](srs), and Foxford.
+Having left school in the 10th grade, I continue to study every day online, using Wikipedia, [Anki](srs), and Foxford.

 My worldview largely aligns with [LessWrong](https://lesswrong.com/) and the Bay Area in general.
 Although I have never been there physically, my spirit lives there.